Combat

 Rise from a prone position, picking up any dropped items as you do so.

-If you stand up adjacent to an armed melee combatant, they get an Attack of Opportunity.
+If you stand up while adjacent to an armed melee combatant, they gain an Attack of Opportunity.
 To avoid this, you must Disengage first.

 Go Prone (Free)